upperlinecode/intro-to-swift/day-1/xcode-setup.md

 print("Hello, World!")
 ```

 - Run the program again.
-This time, you should see 'Hello World' appear in your console. if not,
+This time, you should see 'Hello World' appear in your console.
 - If we were using this code in an iPhone app, this message would not appear on the screen.
 However, we
 would be able to use it to test our code during development.
 - This program, though simple, is a tradition amongst programmers.
 Congratulations!
 You just finished